PetraBurdejova/spl2018take2/automated_reg/Readme.md

 Name of QuantLet : Automated regression

-Description: Regressions for all crime types are automized in a for-loop
+Description: Regressions for all crime types are automated in a for-loop

 Keywords: regression